 bio:

-Booker Stardrum is a composer, percussionist, producer, and educator.
+Booker Stardrum is a composer, drummer/percussionist, and producer.
+Stardrum has been involved with countless experimental and improvisational collaborations, pop projects, film scores, and sound design productions, and has released four solo records (’Close-up On The Outside’ in 2026, ‘Crater' in 2021, ‘Temporary etc.’ in 2018, and ‘Dance And’ in 2015).
 Stardrum’s music is a highly personal amalgamation of electro-acoustics, minimalism, ambient, jazz, and contemporary experimental electronic music.
 His compositions are sculptural, carved from the dense layering of instruments and manipulated samples, a pantonal harmonic sense, and an intuitive approach to rhythm.
-In addition to countless experimental and improvisational collaborations, pop projects, film scores, and sound design, Stardrum has released three solo records (‘Crater' in 2021, ‘Temporary etc.’ in 2018 and ‘Dance And’ in 2015).

-Stardrum’s frequent collaborators include Lisel aka Eliza Bagg, Jeremiah Chiu, Patrick Shiroishi, Horse Lords, Wendy Eisenberg, Amirtha Kidambi, Chris Williams, Carl Stone, and Lee Ranaldo.
+Stardrum’s frequent collaborators include SML, Lisel, Photay, Horse Lords, Wendy Eisenberg, Amirtha Kidambi, Ben Vida, Will Epstein, Jefre Cantu-Ledesma, Chris Williams, Patrick Shiroishi, Carl Stone, Lee Ranaldo, and Nels Cline.
 Stardrum has scored films by Suneil Sanzgiri and Miranda Javid.
-He is a OneBeat fellow, a New Amsterdam Composer fellow, a Pioneer Works resident and a Denniston Hill resident and has had new works commissioned for The Smithsonian American Art Museum (Washington D.C.), National Sawdust (Brooklyn, NY) and Indexical (Santa Cruz, CA).
-He has toured in the US, Europe, Asia, and South America and has performed at such festivals as Big Ears (US), Rewire (NL), Le Guess Who (NL), Moers (DE), Meltdown (U.K.), Brighton (U.K), Festival Bo:m (ROK), Hopscotch (US) and Ecstatic Music (US).
-His discography includes solo and collaborative releases on independent labels such as NNA Tapes, Northern Spy Records, Mexican Summer, Saddle Creek, Luminelle, Prom Night Records and Home Tapes.
-Booker lives in unceded Munsee territory also known as the Hudson Valley in New York State.
+He was a OneBeat fellow, a New Amsterdam Composer fellow, a Pioneer Works resident and a Denniston Hill resident.
+Stardrum has had new works commissioned for The Smithsonian American Art Museum (Washington D.C.), National Sawdust (Brooklyn, NY) and Indexical (Santa Cruz, CA).
+He has toured in the US, Europe, Asia, and South America and has performed at such festivals as Big Ears (US), Rewire (NL), Le Guess Who (NL), BRDCST (BE), Moers (DE), Meltdown (U.K.), Brighton (U.K), Festival Bo:m (ROK), Hopscotch (US) and Ecstatic Music (US).
+His discography includes solo and collaborative releases on independent labels such as International Anthem, We Jazz, NNA Tapes, Northern Spy Records, Mexican Summer, Saddle Creek, Luminelle, Prom Night Records and Home Tapes.
+Booker lives in the Hudson Valley in New York State.

 select press: